aosabook/500lines/template-engine/chapter.md

 hello()
 ```

-When Python reads this source file, it interprets text like "def hello():"
+When Python reads this source file, it interprets text like `def hello():` as
-as instructions to be executed.
-The double quote character indicates
+instructions to be executed.
+The double quote character in
-that the following text is meant literally, until the closing double quote.
+`print("Hello, world!")` indicates that the following text is meant literally,
-This is how most programming languages work: mostly dynamic, with some static
+until the closing double quote.
+This is how most programming languages work:
-pieces embedded in the instructions.
-The static pieces are indicated by the
+mostly dynamic, with some static pieces embedded in the instructions.
+The
-double-quote notation.
+static pieces are indicated by the double-quote notation.

 A template language flips this around: the template file is mostly static
 literal text, with special notation to indicate the executable dynamic parts.